 Culturally, the holiday season is regarded as the most wonderful time of the year.
 From endless Christmas movies with the same cheesy plotlines to social gatherings for work, family and friends, December’s activities are all centered around love, happiness and togetherness.
-But for many people, that’s not the reality of the holiday season.
+But for many people, that’s not the reality of the wonderful holiday season.
 When you’re coping with a family member who has substance use disorder, recovering from grief, battling seasonal depression or experiencing other negative emotions, it’s not always easy to feel the holiday spirit.

 If you feel more depressed, anxious and stressed around the holidays, you’re far from alone.
 There’s a social expectation to be jolly all month long, but it’s okay if you’re not in the spirit.
 The more important aspect to consider is how you cope with your emotions during the holidays.
 It’s less common for people to discuss feelings like sadness, loneliness and anger when the world is supposed to feel like a winter wonderland.
-But the team at our Greater Boston addiction treatment center wants you to know that there are ways to get through the holidays with your mental health intact.
+But the team at our Greater Boston addiction treatment center wants you to know that there are ways to get through the wonderful holidays with your mental health intact.

 How to Cope with Holiday Depression